…so very much more than just postures and breathing, even though these are what most modern western society people think of as yoga.

 the yogi, by the grace of the Spirit within himself finds fulfillment.

 Then he knows the joy eternal, which is beyond the pale of the senses, which his reason cannot grasp.

 Traditional Paths Of Yoga

-Raja Yoga - 'The royal path' is meditation
+RAJA YOGA – ‘The royal path’ of meditation

-There are many more types of yoga, including nadi yoga, swara yoga, japa yoga, but in fact, yoga is anything that enables us to realise the truth of our being.
+There are many more types of yoga, including several that focus on sound; Nadi Yoga, Swara Yoga, Japa Yoga, but in fact, yoga is anything that enables us to realise the truth of our being.

 ‘Truth is one, paths are many.’

 HATHA YOGA is all physical forms of yoga, although the term is now often used to denote a classical style of yoga, which does not carry a trademarked name (see Styles of Yoga).
 It is what is currently most popular in the west and what most people think of as yoga.

 It consists of postures (asanas) and breathing exercises (pranayama), which relax, strengthen and energize the body and calm and focus the mind.
 The purpose is to promote free circulation of energy (prana) throughout the whole body-mind system and to create a state of both stability and ease.